globus/globus-compute-common/CONTRIBUTING.md

 For the best development experience, we recommend setting up linting and autofixing integrations with your editor and git.

-The funcx-common uses [pre-commit](https://pre-commit.com/) to automatically run linters and fixers.
+globus-compute-common uses [pre-commit](https://pre-commit.com/) to automatically run linters and fixers.
 Install `pre-commit` and then run

     $ pre-commit install